Four of the best Australia vs France rugby matches

 Australia 39 – France 13

-The last time the French toured Australia, they played three tests in a similar series in 2014.
+When the French toured Australia in 2014, they played a three tests series.
 As both sides were looking to put their combinations and depth to the test in the lead up to RWC 2015, Australia took a definitive victory with a series clean-sweep.

 It was particularly impressive as the performance came off the back of a drab affair the week before in Melbourne, where the Australians scored a tense 6 nil victory.